MicrosoftDocs/azure-docs/articles/operations-management-suite/oms-security-getting-started.md

 ### Computers

 This tile can be used to access all computers that actively have security events.
-When you click in this tile you will see the list of computers with security events and the amount of events on each computer:
+When you click in this tile you will see the list of computers with security events and the number of events on each computer:

 ![Computers](./media/oms-security-getting-started/oms-getting-started-fig9.JPG)